Stage 2 mesothelioma indicates the cancer has started to spread to surrounding areas.

 Approximately 25% of patients diagnosed at Stage 2 survive for at least 2 years.

-Prognosis of Stage 2 Mesothelioma
+Stage 2 Pleural Mesothelioma

 Symptoms of Stage 2 Mesothelioma